caitlinraymond12/caitlinraymond12.github.io/_pages/about.md

 ### Music

 I love music and am always trying to expose myseslf to as much as possible.
-I try to listen to at least one new album a week, and have it on repeat while I'm studying, walking to class, driving, everything.
+I try to listen to at least one new album a week, and I will have it on repeat while I'm studying, walking to class, driving, everything.
 If I am doing an activty where I can listen to music, I will.
 Music is such an incredible way to connect with people, and I love sharing songs with freinds and listening to their recommendations.

 ### Skating